12 Best AI Children's Book Generators (2026 — May Update)

 8. Bedtimestory.ai — Best Community Library

 Bedtimestory.ai's biggest asset is its community library of 59,000+ stories.
-Great for browsing and remixing, but no photo characters or print output.
+Great for browsing and remixing, but no photo characters or print output — character consistency in our test was 4.5/4.5/6.0, the lowest among AI tools we benchmarked.

 What makes it different: